-The 389 Directory Server Project has confirmed the vulnerability and released software updates.
+The 389 Directory Server Project confirmed the vulnerability and released software updates.

-To exploit this vulnerability, an attacker must send a malicious LDAP request to the targeted system, making exploitation more difficult in environments that restrict network access from untrusted sources.
+To exploit this vulnerability, the attacker must send a request that submits malicious input to the targeted system, making exploitation more difficult in environments that restrict network access from untrusted sources.

 Administrators are advised to apply the appropriate updates.

 Administrators are advised to allow only trusted users to have network access.

 Administrators are advised to run both firewall and antivirus applications to minimize the potential of inbound and outbound threats.

 Administrators may consider using IP-based access control lists (ACLs) to allow only trusted systems to access the affected systems.